Marlon Stöckinger: FIA GP2 Series (2015)

 On 5 March 2015, it was confirmed Stöckinger would reunite with Status as one of their drivers in the 2015 GP2 season.
 He would go on to score no points and finished 26th in the series standings with a best finish of 11th.

 Other ventures

 Stöckinger was a presenter for Top Gear Philippines along with Richard Gomez (Seasons 1–3), Gary Valenciano (Season 1), Apl.de.ap (Season 2 onwards) and Jolina Magdangal (Season 4 onwards).

 Personal life

 Stöckinger is a practising Catholic.
 He was in a relationship with Miss Universe 2015 Pia Wurtzbach from 2017 to 2019.
-He has twin daughters with model Kit Barraquias.
+A former girlfriend, model Kit Barraquias, claimed that Stöckinger is the father of her twin daughters.